 - sets out details of pending decisions or action that will be required of the Minister, including recommendations for draft legislation (taking into account any coalition or support agreements, or pre-election undertakings).

-3.17The chief executive may give this briefing to the Minister after the announcement of the Minister's appointment, with the approval of the incumbent Prime Minister and with the knowledge of the incumbent Minister and the State Services Commissioner.
+3.19 The chief executive may give this briefing to the Minister after the announcement of the Minister's appointment, with the approval of the incumbent Prime Minister and with the knowledge of the incumbent Minister and the Public Service Commissioner.

-3.18The written briefing should be tailored to the needs of the new Minister, and prepared in similar presentation and style to other departmental advice to the Minister.
-The level of detail included in this initial briefing will vary depending on whether the Minister concerned has had any prior involvement with the portfolio, and whether there has been a change of government.
+3.20 The written briefing should be tailored to the needs of the new Minister, and prepared in similar presentation and style to other agency advice to the Minister.
+The level of detail included in this initial briefing will vary, depending on whether the Minister concerned has had any prior involvement with the portfolio, and whether there has been a change of government.

-3.20The written briefing is the first part of an ongoing process of briefing the new Minister.
-Its purpose is to give the Minister sufficient information to meet his or her initial requirements.
+3.22 The written briefing is the first part of an ongoing process of briefing the new Minister.
+Its purpose is to give the Minister sufficient information to meet their initial requirements.
 This initial briefing will need to be supplemented, over a number of weeks, with further written or oral briefings as required.

-3.21The State Services Commission has issued further guidance on the content of briefings for incoming Ministers (see the State Services Commission website).
+3.23 The Public Service Commission has issued further guidance on the content of briefings for incoming Ministers (see the Public Service Commission website).

 - In their relationship with Ministers, officials should be guided by the “no surprises” principle.
 As a general rule, they should inform Ministers promptly of matters of significance within their portfolio responsibilities, particularly where these matters may be controversial or may become the subject of public debate.
 This principle does not override the requirements for disclosing information under the Privacy Act 2020 and the Official Information Act 1982 (or other statutory restrictions).

 - A chief executive should exercise judgement as to whether, when, and how to inform a Minister of any matter for which the chief executive has statutory responsibility.
 Generally a briefing of this kind is provided for the Minister's information only, although occasionally the Minister's views may be a relevant factor for the chief executive to take into account.
 In all cases, the chief executive should ensure that the Minister knows why the matter is being raised, and both the Minister and the chief executive should act to maintain the independence of the chief executive's decision-making process.
 The timing of any briefing may be critical in this regard.
 As a matter of best practice, briefings should be in writing or at least documented in writing.

-- It would clearly be improper for Ministers to instruct their departments to act in an unlawful way.
+- It would clearly be improper for Ministers to instruct their agencies to act in an unlawful way.
 Ministers should also take care to ensure that any direction they give their chief executive could not be construed as improper intervention in administrative, financial, operational, or contractual decisions that are the responsibility of the chief executive.

 - Ministers are ultimately responsible for setting the government's policy priorities and objectives and are accountable for them in the House.
 Chief executives must provide their Ministers with all the relevant information and advice to enable the Ministers to set these priorities and objectives.
-In providing this information and advice, chief executives must take into account the resources available to their departments and the need for stewardship of their departments’ future capability.
+In providing this information and advice, chief executives must take into account the resources available to their agencies and the need for stewardship of their agencies' future capability.

 - Ministers should bear in mind that they have the capacity to exercise considerable influence over the public service.
 Ministers should take care to ensure that their intentions are not misunderstood, and that they do not influence officials inappropriately, or involve themselves in matters that are not their responsibility.
 Particular care should be taken with officials who are unlikely to have frequent or direct contact with Ministers, who may be less familiar with the principles, conventions, and working guidelines that govern the interaction between the public service and Ministers.

-3.26A Minister may involve political advisers in policy development and other areas of work that might otherwise be performed within the Minister's department.
+3.30 A Minister may involve political advisers in policy development and other areas of work that might otherwise be performed within the Minister's agency.
 The Minister and the chief executive must establish a clear understanding to ensure that:

-3.30The State Services Commissioner also has a role in managing the appointment process for a range of other chief executives and senior officers in the executive branch of the state services, beyond those for which the Commissioner has responsibility under the State Sector Act.
+3.34 The Public Service Commissioner also has a role in managing the appointment process for a range of other chief executives and senior officers in the executive branch, beyond those for which the Commissioner has responsibility under the Public Service Act 2020.
 These appointments include:

 - Chief Parliamentary Counsel;

-- Secretary of the Cabinet/Clerk of the Executive Council (see paragraph 5.87);
+- Secretary of the Cabinet/Clerk of the Executive Council (see paragraph 5.88);

 - Chief of Defence Force and senior defence appointments; and